MajaGrys/Homepage/README.md

 # Homepage

-This project was created using React.
+This project presents my portfolio, including my skills and completed websites.
+It was created using React, TypeScript and Chakra UI.